Share and Comment on Files

 - Add your comment and Save

 Pinned comments work just like inline comments on pages.
-You can use @mentions and links, and drop as many pins as you need on any part of the file.
-You can even add simple macros such as the code macro using wiki markup autocomplete.
+You can use @mentions, links, and macros, and drop as many pins as you need on any part of the file.
 Anyone with permission to add comments to the page can add and reply to comments on a file.

 When you preview a file, you'll see pins for any existing comments.
 Select a pin to view the comment.